menu

 Demographics

-The population of Coden overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Coden, 24.80% have at least a bachelor's degree.
+The education level of Coden citizens is a little higher than the average for US cities and towns: 24.80% of adults in Coden have at least a bachelor's degree.

 Coden is a somewhat ethnically-diverse town.
 The people who call Coden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Coden include Irish, German, Norwegian, Italian, and French.